The Next Step….Contact your Computype Sales Manager now to learn how READY Labware Services can improve efficiencies for you and your customers

 There are millions of reasons to trust Computype with all of your labware container prepping activities

 We partner with labware manufacturers, distributors, and contract procurement organizations to provide our customers with a streamlined solution for already-prepped labware.
-We supply millions of pieces annually, as many organizations already trust us to source, mark, tare, and pack their labware, allowing for ease of use upon arrival.
+We supply millions of pieces annually, as many organisations already trust us to source, barcode, tare, and pack their labware, allowing for ease of use upon arrival.

 Learn more about Ready Labware Services